 - Private and Working Lands – Helping state and federal land management agencies, as well as non-government conservation organizations, better interact with private landowners to facilitate bird conservation on these lands.

 - State of the Birds – Oversees the production of State of the Birds report and to ensure that NABCI partners are informed and engaged in production, dissemination, and implementation of recommendations.

-- Unified Science Team – Providing the science support necessary for successful implementation of coordinated and full life cycle bird conservation actions across all taxa and geographic scales by maximizing creative synergy and efficiency through increased communication and collaboration on projects of shared priority.
+In addition to its seven formal Subcommittees, NABCI also has an Executive Council that provides leadership to the US NABCI Committee by offering recommendations for potential future directions and priorities for the full Committee’s consideration.
+NABCI also supports additional partner-driven initiatives, such as the Unified Science Team, which provides the science support necessary for successful implementation of coordinated and full life cycle bird conservation actions across all taxa and geographic scales by maximizing creative synergy and efficiency through increased communication and collaboration on projects of shared priority.